-Evaluation takes place naturally as participating members share ideas about personal works and the works of others.
+The evaluation takes place naturally as participating members share ideas about personal works and the works of others.
 They listen as others express opinions.
 Members help make decisions about which pieces of their work to include in display exhibits.
 Members are led in a discussion of how specific paintings demonstrate the criteria developed by participation in the class.
 Staff extends the discussion by asking how various colors used in the members work invoke emotion.

 The program, as outlined begins with an introductory program and provides unique learning experiences in each member, defining the parameters of art instruction.
 Participating Muse produce creative and imaginative work that reflects: Skill development in perception, Knowledge of self, Understanding art as an expression of cultural/personal experience and, Growing skills in evaluation.

-Participating Muse or beginning members are involved with two and three dimensional artworks.
-Members create art by drawing, painting, printmaking and modeling.
+Participating Muse or beginning members are involved with two and three-dimensional artworks.
+Members create art by drawing, painting, printmaking, and modeling.
 Quality art experiences employ creative problem solving by encouraging members to rely on their own originality, inventiveness, and imagination.
 Group activities offer opportunities for members to exchange ideas and work collaboratively.
 As members encounter works of art and produce their own works based on their personal experiences, they begin to understand that people have different responses to similar experiences.

 Art programs encourage individual interpretation of ideas, thoughts, and feelings while providing opportunities for experimentation with a variety of media.
 Gallery Muse or Intermediate level membership build on members’ knowledge of prior experiences with art, as learning in art becomes more complex.
 At times, instruction must be individualized.
 Members who have had limited involvement with art begin with basic processes.
 As understanding grows, so does the ability to express ideas and respond to visual forms encountered in the environment.
 Members are encouraged to enter exhibits.
-Gallery Muse continue to make two- and three-dimensional art, including drawings, paintings, printmaking, sculptures, ceramics, fiber art, jewelry, photography, and other self desired media.
+Gallery Muse continues to make two- and three-dimensional art, including drawings, paintings, printmaking, sculptures, ceramics, fiber art, jewelry, photography, and other self-desired media.
 As members approach advanced levels or Studio Muse, they have an increased desire to apply art elements, design principles, and art techniques to their creations.
 Their works reflect more deliberate decision-making than earlier work produced, and they accurately describe their artistic processes.